Naruo Golf Club: Epic battle of the "Big 3"

 One of the biggest days in the history of the Naruo course came in 1967 when Gary Player, Jack Nicklaus and Arnold Palmer—the “Big 3” among professional golfers of that era—held an exhibition match at Naruo.

 The event was part of three stroke-play matches held around Japan and organized by Tokyo Broadcasting System Television.
 The first two matches were held at the Kasumigaseki Country Club East Course and the Nagoya Golf Club Wago Course, with the final round held at Naruo.

 To a world-famous course

-In the mid-1990s Naruo became internationally famous through photos taken in May 1992 by the well-known golf photographer Brian Morgan.
-Morgan was the official photographer for the four major worldwide tournaments and a master of his craft.
-His shots of Naruo, taken with great skill and discerning perspective, make the course come alive, artistically depicting one of Japan's oldest courses with grace and dignity.
+In the mid-1990s Naruo became renown through the photos taken in May 1992 by the prominent golf photographer Brian Morgan.
+Morgan was the official photographer for the four major worldwide tournaments.
+His photos of Naruo show the layout and details of the golf course.
+These images document one of the oldest courses in Japan, focusing on its historical and visual features.